 You can find the new version of Clue at most toy shops or department stores, online or in person.
-Check out Amazon and Toys 'R Us, or if you have trouble finding it, Hasbro offers a search tool to help you find retailers of the game near you.
+Check out Amazon, or if you have trouble finding it, Hasbro offers a search tool to help you find retailers of the game near you.

 Update Your Collection

 Update your game collection to include the new Clue.
 The method play is similar to the classic game and the new intrigue cards and different rooms in the mansion add intensity and freshness.
 Fans of the classic game will enjoy this new take, while younger players will get hooked on the modern components.